benjie/.dev/rfcs/DeferStream.md

 1. __Server can ignore `@defer`/`@stream`.__ This approach allows the GraphQL server to treat `@defer` and `@stream` as hints.
 The server can ignore these directives and include the deferred data in previous responses.
 This requires clients to be written with the expectation that deferred data could arrive in either its own incrementally delivered response or part of a previously delivered response.
-This solution does not require the client to be able to process multiple responses at the same time.
+This solution does not require​ the client to be able to process multiple responses at the same time.

 # Additional material
 - [1] [Lee Byron on idea of @defer and @stream](https://www.youtube.com/watch?v=ViXL0YQnioU&feature=youtu.be&t=9m4s)